open-telemetry/opentelemetry.io/content/en/docs/collector/custom-collector.md

-As you can see on the table above, all the `dist` tags are optional, so you will be adding custom values for them depending if your intentions to make your custom Collector distribution available for consumption by other users or if you are simply leveraging the `ocb` to bootstrap your component development and testing environment.
+As you can see on the table above, all the `dist` tags are optional, so you will be adding custom values for them depending if your intentions to make your custom Collector distribution available for consumption by other users or if you are leveraging the `ocb` to bootstrap your component development and testing environment.

 For this tutorial, you will be creating a Collector's distribution to support